Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Configure.md

 </div>

 2. In the configuration form:
-   - Enter your VAP access token in the **Key** field.
-This token is essential for the NetBox PaaS plugin to communicate with the VAP API.
+   - Enter your PaaS access token in the **Key** field.
+This token is essential for the NetBox PaaS plugin to communicate with the PaaS API.
    - Provide a **Description** for your configuration to help identify the purpose or scope of the access.
    - For Enterprise customers, input your **License** key in the designated field to unlock access to paid plugins.